Epic Aircraft: E1000 era

 The company announced in May 2020 that the first two E1000s had been delivered to customers.

 In July 2020, Epic earned FAA production certification for the E1000, allowing the company to build, test, and approve aircraft with less FAA oversight.

 That month, the E1000 was named as the winner of Flying magazine's 2020 Innovation Award.
 Flying's Editor-in-Chief Julie Boatman, noted the aircraft's deliveries started during the COVID-19 pandemic.

 Plane & Pilot magazine named the E1000 its 2020 plane of the year, citing its powerful engine, range, and design.

 That December, Epic and ATP, an aircraft software company, announced a partnership for tracking maintenance and distributing technical publications.

 In July 2021, the updated E1000 GX received its FAA type certificate, equipped with Garmin's GFC 700 autopilot and a Hartzell 5-blade composite propeller.

 By the end of July, Epic expanded its service network to three facilities in the United States with a Fort Worth-based maintenance station.

 By the third quarter of 2021, Epic had delivered six E1000 GX aircraft, with another 4 delivered by the end of fourth quarter.

-Epic's goal is to complete 20 planes in 2022, and up to 40 in 2023.
-To increase production capacity, Epic hired 175 additional staff between July and December of 2021, with many of the new staff working in composite part fabrication.
+To increase production capacity, Epic hired 175 additional staff between July and December 2021.
+The company delivered 80 certified planes as of 2024.

+Also during 2024, Tanya Eves purchased a majority share in Epic Aircraft.

+Epic announced a new model, the E1000 AX, in April 2025.
+Its new features include autoland technology and autothrottle and other features associated with the Garmin G1000 avionics system.

+The E1000 AX model earned FAA certification in July 2025.
+The next month, Garmin's StormOptix radar received FAA certification to be installed on E1000, E1000 GX, and E1000 AX models.